BRitorto/MazeVR/README.md

-# Maze
+# MazeVR
-## Project for Virtual Reality course at ITBA
+Project for Virtual Reality course at ITBA